• twitter-icon

 • Also to the Parliamentary Standing Committee on Finance.

 The issue raised in the memorandum was as follows — It is an anomaly that all insurance policies attract 18% GST.
-The body of non-life insurance agents voiced an opinion that there should be a preference to policies on personal lines that is availed by individuals in comparison to insurance policies on commercial lines which is availed by industry and commerce.
-The truth is that premium paid for policies catering to industry and commerce gets the input tax credit.
-However, individuals who purchase insurance policies for health, household security, personal accident and so on have to bear 18% GST that discourages the insurance industry.
+The body of non-life insurance agents voiced an opinion that there should be a preference for policies on personal lines that are availed by individuals in comparison to insurance policies on commercial lines which are availed by industry and commerce.

-There are nearly 11 lakh self-employed licensed non-life insurance agents across the country who play a crucial role in individually promoting, marketing and selling of such policies.
+There are nearly 11 lakh self-employed licensed non-life insurance agents across the country who play a crucial role in individually promoting, marketing and selling such policies.

 Relief to the LIC Holders Under GST